MARKETING ANALYTICS2025-10-14

 Three Big Mistakes to Avoid in Marketing Analytics

-It’s not enough merely to decide to implement data analytics for marketing your business, you need to also ensure its proper implementation to meet your objectives.
+It’s not enough merely to decide to implement data analytics for marketing your business; you also need to ensure its proper implementation to meet your objectives.
 That’s a job easier said than done.
-Once a company has embedded analytics in its marketing process, it’s very important not to lose track of the implementation, or else, its efficacy could be blunted.
+Once a company has embedded analytics in its marketing process, it’s essential to maintain oversight of the implementation, or else its efficacy could be blunted.

 We list a few of them here: